francisjervis/venture-capital-research/entrepreneurship.md

 ### <summary>Abstract</summary>

 > Do networks plentiful in ideas provide early stage startups with performance advantages?
 On the one hand, network positions that provide access to a multitude of ideas are thought to increase team performance.
-On the other hand, research on network formation argues that such positional advantages should be fleeting as entrepreneurs both strategically compete for the most valuable network positions and form relationships with others who have similar char- acteristics and abilities.
+On the other hand, research on network formation argues that such positional advantages should be fleeting as entrepreneurs both strategically compete for the most valuable network positions and form relationships with others who have similar characteristics and abilities.
 I embed a field experiment in a three-week-long startup bootcamp to test if networks that are plentiful in ideas lead to performance advantages.
 Using detailed data from the bootcamp’s custom-designed learning management platform, I find support for the first hypothesis.
 Teams with networks more plentiful in ideas receive better peer evaluations and more crowdfunding page views.
-I find little evidence that entrepreneurs actively build net- works to others who could have provided a greater quantity of information and ideas.
+I find little evidence that entrepreneurs actively build networks to others who could have provided a greater quantity of information and ideas.
 Instead, entrepreneurs seek feedback from those they have collaborated with in the past or who share similar ascriptive characteristics.
 These findings provide first-order evidence for the importance of knowledge spillovers within bootcamps, incubators, and accelerators.
-Furthermore, the find- ings provide a potential explanation for the durability of idea and information-based network advantages.
+Furthermore, the findings provide a potential explanation for the durability of idea and information-based network advantages.

 </details>